Telefonica/clipspy/README.rst

       consecutive invocations to the pool.
 A reset operation is automatically done after engine release.
       **All engines in the pool are identical**.

-    - Statefull: The internal state is saved for every engine in the pool.
+    - Stateful: The internal state is saved for every engine in the pool.
 The programmer is responsible for the rules state management.
-      **All enignes in the pool are different** since they may have a completely different internal state.
+      **All engines in the pool are different** since they may have a completely different internal state.
 Threfore, engine instances must be named until finally released.
 A **persistence** mechanism for engine state is needed.